Love, not money

 Our tree is my personal scrapbook, so lots of things that aren’t really meant to be ornaments end up getting transformed into something I can hang on the tree.
 Since I put about 4000 colored lights on it, and some more conventional baubles as well, the oddball artifacts somehow blend into the scene without creating too much disturbance, at least not to us.
 The real drawback to our tree is how much time it takes me to finish decorating it each year.

 Or maybe it’s not a drawback at all.
 Maybe that’s actually a strong point.
 Once I finish wrestling with those branches that get bent out of shape sitting in the box all year long, and put 40 strings of lights and a star on it, the fun part starts.
 Hanging the ornaments can be very relaxing, even with a tall ladder, as long as I don’t rush myself.
 While decorating I listen to Jeff and Matt reading, or have an audiobook on, or play Christmas music.
 I take it a little at a time and usually don’t totally finish up until just before Christmas (or Thanksgiving, if we are hosting company for a big party that weekend).

 My love of Christmas trees goes as far back as I can remember.
-In fact, here’s one of the first photographs I ever made, using my cheap K-Mart plastic camera and some b&w 127 film, which I used to buy for 25 cents a roll.
+In fact, here’s one of the first photographs I ever made, using my cheap K-Mart plastic camera and some black and white 127 film, which I used to buy for 25 cents a roll.
 I’m guessing this was around 1964 or 1965: